 Early claims – If a claim is filed in less than 2 years after the commencement of the policy, it is termed as an early claim.
 New insurance companies process more early claims than non-early claims, which negatively impacts their claim settlement ratio.

 Vigorous sales – When an insurance company vigorously promotes sales, it is prone to process many proposals some of which, eventually, turn out to be fraud cases.
-If the insurance company rejects such kind of claims, the CSR is negatively affected.
+If the insurance company rejects such kinds of claims, the CSR is negatively affected.
 Small and new companies increase promotions to add new policies to enhance the profitability of the insurance company at the risk of poor CSR.

 Hence, the above reasons indicate that CSR should not be the sole parameter when subscribing to an insurance policy from a life insurance company.